Flood and storm financial advice and support

-Agriculture Victoria has a recovery team in place to work with producers and industry following the recent storms and floods across Victoria.
+Agriculture Victoria has recovery teams in place to work with producers and industry following the recent storms and floods across Victoria.

 An important part of our role in emergencies includes assessing the impacts and damage, this will inform the types of support required both immediately and over the medium to long-term.